The word “Depression” is Used to mean So Many Things

-A good friend might be able to tell if you are badly, medically depressed.
-A close relative who cares about you might be able to tell.
+A good friend might be able to tell if you have a bad depression.
+A close relative who cares about you might also be able to tell.
 There are many easy, short computer or paper-and-pencil tests that will say maybe you have a medical depression.
-An experienced and skilled health care professional can probably spot depression in a person from across the room.
+An experienced and skilled doctor can probably spot depression in a person from across the room.
 The bottom line is, seeing depression and telling if a person is depressed is not a mystery.
-It’s straightforward.

 What Is Depression, Really?

 This one is a question sent by a reader.
 What’s really going on in depression?
 What is it?

-Or, to be fair, medical science has not fully and clearly defined all little bits and pieces of brain and body chemistry that are there when a person is depressed.
-There is more to be discovered, to be understood.
+Or, to be fair, medical science has not fully and clearly defined all the little bits and pieces of brain and body chemistry that are there when a person is depressed.
+There is more to be found.

-What we know, or what we think we know, comes from 70 years of seeing which medications successfully treat depression, at least for most people most of the time.
-The first good medications for depressed mood were discovered accidently.
-The first, iproniazid, was developed for treating tuberculosis and, by the bye, it was noticed to treat depression.
-The mechanisms of action of those first few antidepressants lit the pathways for new antidepressant discovery and development.
-It has been a slow step by step from one medication that works to the next one that works, hopefully that new one working a bit better.
+What we know, or what we think we know, comes from 70 years of seeing which medicines treat depression, at least for most people most of the time.
+The first good medicines for depressed mood were discovered accidently.
+The first, iproniazid, was made for treating tuberculosis.
+Along the way, it was noticed the people with tuberculosis who were also depressed and got iproniazid became less depressed.
+Learning how these first few antidepressants worked showed the way to finding more, new antidepressants.
+It has been a slow step by step from one medicine that works to the next one that works.
+The hope always is that the newer one will work at least a bit better.
+(This isn’t always true!)